imransid/FirebaseAuthApp/README.md

-# FirebaseAuthApp
+# ieltswithpolockbhai

-🚀 **FirebaseAuthApp** is a React Native application providing a seamless user experience with Firebase Authentication, Google Sign-In, personal blogging capabilities, dynamic content fetching, and theme support.
+🚀 **ieltswithpolockbhai** is a React Native application providing a seamless user experience with Firebase Authentication, Google Sign-In, personal blogging capabilities, dynamic content fetching, and theme support.
 Built for both Android and iOS platforms, the app leverages modern libraries like **React Native Reanimated 3** and **React Native Fast Image** for optimized performance and smooth animations.

 ---